benvillalobos/msbuildism/the-packaging-project/README.md

 # What Is A Packaging Project?
 __"The project that packages multiple build outputs into a *.nupkg"__

-This is about creating **a separate project** that wrangles together individual build outputs all in one place.
+This is about creating **a separate project** that wrangles together separate build outputs all in one place.

-## Expected Knowledge
-This article was written with the expectation that you have some familiarity with MSBuild.
-You should understand the following at minimum:
-- Properties
-- Items
-- Targets

 ### To Recreate This Tutorial To Follow Along
 If you're interested in following along, run the following commands to recreate this setup.